Bayesian inference on Cox regression models using catalytic prior distributions: Catalytic prior distributions for Cox models

 \section{Catalytic prior distributions for Cox models}

-The catalytic prior distribution mentioned in Section~\ref{subsec:catalytic_introduce} can only work for a parametric model.
-In this study, we consider the semi-parametric Cox model, and our interest lies in the inference on the regression parameter $\boldsymbol{\beta}$.
-Due to the existence of an unknown nuisance component $h_0(\cdot)$, we cannot write down the catalytic prior for $\boldsymbol{\beta}$ directly from the likelihood function \eqref{full_likelihood_cox}.
-In this section, we propose a new catalytic prior for the regression coefficient $\boldsymbol{\beta}$ in the Cox model with application to Bayesian inference.
-We also derive the corresponding point estimator and discuss an alternative construction of the catalytic prior on both coefficients and baseline hazard function.
+While the catalytic prior introduced in Section~\ref{subsec:catalytic_introduce} is effective for fully parametric models, it does not directly apply to semiparametric models like the Cox model.
+In the Cox model, our primary interest lies in inference on the regression parameter $\boldsymbol{\beta}$, but the presence of the unknown nuisance component $h_0(\cdot)$ makes it impossible to write down the catalytic prior for $\boldsymbol{\beta}$ directly from the likelihood function in \eqref{full_likelihood_cox}.
+In this section, we propose a new catalytic prior designed specifically for the regression coefficient $\boldsymbol{\beta}$ in the Cox model and derive the corresponding point estimator.
+We also explore an alternative formulation of catalytic priors jointly on both $\boldsymbol{\beta}$ and the baseline hazard function.